 Over coffee (scrumptious cakes shipped over from Denmark by DFDS Ferries) I had a chat with Pierce, representing the Netflights, the ‘cheap flight comparison’ website.
 Many thanks to them for the invitation to attend Traverse 14, along with fellow travel bloggers Lucy and Jan and find out what’s happening in the world of travel blogging today.

 Another benefit of being at Traverse was catching up with business contacts.
 At lunchtime I met with Heather Cowper of Heather on her Travels and Sarah and Terry Lee of Live, Share, Travel.
-Along with three other bloggers, Kathryn Burrington, Gary Bembridge and Abigail King, we've formed Travelator Media to provide a one-stop solution for high quality multimedia content and engaging social media campaigns that promote a destination or brand.
+Heather, Kathryn Burrington, Gary Bembridge and I have formed Travelator Media to provide a one-stop solution for high quality multimedia content and engaging social media campaigns that promote a destination or brand.